Best Interests Of The Child

 - anything else the court thinks is relevant.

-The Family Court will decide parenting cases based on ideals such as:
+The Federal Circuit and Family Court of Australia will decide parenting cases based on ideals such as:

 - a child has a right to know and be looked after by both parents, whether the parents have a relationship or not;